graue/cljs-hex/README.md

 # cljs-hex

-Will someday be a hex game implementation in ClojureScript.
+Hex game implementation in ClojureScript.

-Right now it just draws a board in a canvas.
+Live [here](http://toxicsli.me/hex/) (may be out of date).

-(`lein cljsbuild once` and then open `hexcanvas.html` in a browser.)
+To build it, `lein cljsbuild once` and then open `hexcanvas.html` in a browser.

 ## License